kellyycha/EatsNearMe/README.md

    * Users can log in
 * Restaurants Screen
    * Card view of restaurants to swipe through
+   * Can set radius, location, type of food
+* Restaurants Detail view
+   * All info on resaurant
+* Filters
+   * Categorize searches
 * Location Folders
    * Folders of restaurants
+* Location Folder contents
+   * All restaurants per folder
+* Map
+  * Saved places on a map
+* Profile/Settings

 ### 3. Navigation